trivedirutvij/ida-anti-analysis/readme.txt

 Anti-analysis detection:

 This tool detects popular anti-analysis tools, basically.
+This is an Interactive Disassembler-based tool and as such works only inside IDA.

 File description: